 The Public House Update - What Happened Next?

 So, was The Public House Bar Rescue episode a success?
 Let’s talk about how things went after the visit from Jon Taffer and his crew.

-One month after the visit, the newly named The Public House’s sales were up around 20%.
+One month after the visit, the newly named The Public House’s sales were up by 21%.

 The owners/managers were also fitting into their new roles well and everything seemed to be going great.